 - Environmental Programs Annual Reports (contact 822-9527)

-Additional information regarding environmental issues and initiatives will be posted insert location or distributed by the faculty safety program administrator.
+Additional information regarding environmental issues and initiatives will be posted on the safety boards or distributed by the faculty safety program administrator.

 4) Monitoring and Corrective Action

 Plans will be developed by the local Safety Program Administrator (SPA) for bringing all identified deficiencies into compliance with legislation.
 The local SPA is responsible for ensuring issues identified through the UBC environmental audit program are addressed.

 Environmental issues will be reviewed at the Department Safety meetings.
 Serious issues are to be reported immediately to the Manager of Environmental Programs and the unit’s applicable Vice President.